golanlevin/DrawingWithMachines/generating_svg/python/README.md

 </details>

-In the next section, we’ll use *vpype* to inspect this SVG with precision, and later generate toolpaths suitable for plotters.

 ---

 ## 3. Generating an SVG using vsketch, vpype, and VSCode

+In this section, we’ll use *vpype* to inspect this SVG with precision.

 TBA.